alanng10/View/Docue/a.md

 View has park element view list.

-View uses Fusion style in element view list.
+View uses Fuse style in element view list.

-View Fusion style has palete from one color.
+View Fuse style has palete from one color.
 Palete has color list.